mocobeta/embcli/docs/docs/vector_search.md

 emb collections
 ```

-The output will show the name of vector store and the list of collections:
+The output will show the list of collection names:

 ```
 Collections: